 Conditional Formatting in Power BI

-If you think Power BI is just limited to visualization and charts then you will spend a considerable amount of time figuring out how the below colors or in cell bars has been applied.
+If you think Power BI is just limited to visualization and charts then you will spend a considerable amount of time figuring out how the below colors or in cell bars have been applied.
 This is not a bar chart or some other visualization rather it is conditional formatting applied to the table visually.
-Let me tell you frankly I have spent a considerable amount of time figuring out this, so here you go this article will explain in detail about the conditional formatting in Power BI.
+Let me tell you frankly I have spent a considerable amount of time figuring out this, so here you go this article will explain in detail the conditional formatting in Power BI.

 To apply Power BI Conditional Formatting you need data to work with, so you can download the excel workbook template from the below link which is used for this example.

 How to Apply Conditional Formatting in Power BI with Examples

 - Below is the table I have already created in Power BI report tab.